royathan/norse-bot/README.md

 NorseBot is a multipurpose discord bot with uses in ticket management, moderation, fun, and streamer integrations.
 Click the button below to invite NorseBot to your own discord server.

+## Deprecation Note

+This project is no longer maintained and is no longer running.
+No further updates or support will be provided.

 [<img width="353" height="122" src="https://user-images.githubusercontent.com/56088145/88756059-84827900-d130-11ea-868b-da3cc805a16e.png">](https://discord.com/api/oauth2/authorize?client_id=667552258476736512&permissions=8&scope=bot)

 ## Commands